esteinmann/chatgpt-convdown/README.md

-ChatGPT Conversation Downloader is a Firefox extension to help you save your interesting conversation with ChatGPT as a Markdown (.md) file.
+ChatGPT Conversation Downloader is a Firefox* extension to help you save your interesting conversation with ChatGPT as a Markdown (.md) file.

+*Should work on multiple browsers but mainly tested on Firefox by me, also not publised officially for other browsers at the moment.

 ## Usage